 How we tested this website

-This website was last tested on 31 May 2020.
-The test was carried out by the Siteimprove testing platform, which crawls our website every five days, and checks our content against the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines (WCAG) 2.0.
-Developments to the Siteimprove software will allow us to report against the WCAG 2.1 in 2020.
+This website was last tested on 1 October 2020.
+The test was carried out by the Siteimprove testing platform, which crawls our website every five days, and checks our content against the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines (WCAG) 2.1.

 The websites, pages and content crawled and tested is as follows:

 We are continually reviewing the accessibility of our website using automated tools and other testing methods where necessary.
 This will provide us with the insights required to assess and improve aspects of our websites that do not conform to level AA of the WCAG 2.1.